The ATP Delray Beach Open is an ATP 250 hardcourt tennis tournament that takes place at the Delray Beach Tennis Center in Florida.

 Dates

-The 2023 Delray Beach Open tennis tournament will take place from the 13th to the 19th of February 2023.
+The 2023 Delray Beach Open tennis tournament took place from the 13th to the 19th of February 2023.

-The 2023 tournament will be held in the same week as the ATP events in Buenos Aires and Rotterdam, as well as the WTA event in Doha.
+The 2023 tournament was held in the same week as the ATP events in Buenos Aires and Rotterdam, as well as the WTA 500 event in Doha.

-There will also a separate ATP Champions Tour Legends event held that was held from the 10th to the 11th of February 2023.
+There was also a separate ATP Champions Tour Legends event that was held from the 10th to the 11th of February 2023.

 Tickets

-Tickets for the 2023 tournament in Delray Beach are now on sale through the tournament’s official website, with single and multiple session tickets available to purchase.
+Tickets for the 2023 tournament in Delray Beach were sold through the tournament’s official website, with single and multiple-session tickets available to purchase.

 Players

-The official entry list for the 2023 tournament has not been released yet but in 2022 the singles entry list included top 20 ATP player Cameron Norrie along with home favorites Reilly Opelka, Jenson Brooksby, and Sebastian Korda.
+The official entry list for the 2023 tournament has now been released with the singles entry list including top 30 ATP player Denis Shapovalov along with home favorites Taylor Fritz, Tommy Paul, and J.J Wolf.

-The following top ATP players are expected to be included in the entry list for the 2023 singles tournament in Delray Beach.
+The following top ATP players have been included in the entry list for the 2023 singles tournament in Delray Beach.

 - Adrian Mannarino